canonical/falco-operator/docs/index.md

 See [How to contribute](link to contribute page) for more information.

 If there's a particular area of documentation that you'd like to see that's missing, please [file a bug](link to issues page).

 ## Project and community

-The __charm_name__ Operator is a member of the Ubuntu family.
+The falco Operator is a member of the Ubuntu family.
 It's an open-source project that warmly welcomes community projects, contributions, suggestions, fixes, and constructive feedback.

 - [Code of conduct](https://ubuntu.com/community/code-of-conduct)